 Various aspects of the synergy effects, the new tendencies of the processes of creating knowledge based society and the knowledge economy, as well as institutional interaction and the processes of internationalization of scientific and technological progress are described in the article.
 The main idea is that the creation and development processes of the knowledge based society and knowledge economy may be attributed to the category of synergy effects oriented processes, therefore, all general phenomena and characteristics of synergy effects oriented processes in general, are absolutely typical for the creation and development of the knowledge based society and knowledge economy Melnikas (2011).
-One of the factors in synergy are measures to support entrepreneurs for financial savings in taxes include legally the business in the form of a European Society brings into Slovak legislation this form of internal organization of the business companies, known mainly from France and Italy.
+One of the factors in synergy are measures to support entrepreneurs for financial savings in taxes include legally the business in the form of a European Society - Societas Europea (SE) in the frame of European Union.
+Law about The European Society brings into Slovak legislation this form of internal organization of the business companies, known mainly from France and Italy.

 The European Society is considered to be so-called transnational European equivalent of a joint stock company that is recorded in the commercial register in the state of its seat.
-The minimum amount of equity is \notin 120,000.
+The minimum amount of equity is \in 120,000.